 Bill Eble joined the Dade City office as a staff attorney in March 2018.
 He earned his bachelor's degree at the University of Notre Dame in 1976 and his law degree at the University of Miami in 1979.
 He arrived in Dade City in 1981, served as an assistant public defender for 15 years, and spent the last 21 years in private practice.
 Bill is pleased that Bay Area Legal has extended the opportunity to represent victims of crime in injunctions, family, and other civil law matters, as well as others without the financial resources to retain legal counsel.

 Jeff Eckert is a part-time staff attorney in the Medical-Legal Partnership (MLP) program with Bay Pines VA Medical Center and Stetson's Veterans Law Institute.
-He has a bachelor's degree in social work and a master's degree in education.
+He has a bachelor's degree in social work and a master's degree in education from the University of South Florida.
 Prior to becoming an attorney, Jeff was a special education teacher in Manatee and Sarasota counties.
 Jeff has a special education and special needs planning practice in Sarasota and serves on the board of Family Network on Disabilities (FND) Manasota.

 Christy Ferioli is a staff attorney in the Dade City office.
 Christy graduated from Stanford Law School in 2012.
 She began her public interest career as an EJW AmeriCorps fellow in the Legal Aid Foundation of Los Angeles's Veterans Justice Center.
 Subsequently, she worked as a staff attorney in Public Counsel's Children's Rights Project and clerked for the Honorable James S. Moody, Jr. in the U.S. District Court for the Middle District of Florida.
 Christy has experience representing clients in a broad range of legal matters, including public benefits, family, education, and consumer law.